tonyfischetti/assertr/README.md

 ### What is it?
-The assertr package supplies a suite of functions designed to verify assumptions about data early in an dplyr/magrittr analysis pipeline so that data errors are spotted early and can be addressed quickly.
+The assertr package supplies a suite of functions designed to verify assumptions about data early in an analysis pipeline so that data errors are spotted early and can be addressed quickly.

+This package in no way needs to be used with the magrittr/dplyr piping mechanism but the examples in this README use them for clarity.

 ### Installation